sigedu-org/website/_pages/home.md

 <h2>Welcome!</h2>

 SIGEDU is the [Association for Computational Linguistics](http://aclweb.org) special interest group for building educational applications.
-SIGDAT organizes the annual workshop on Innovative Use of NLP for Building Educational Applications &ndash; colloquially known as the [BEA Workshop](bea/current).
+SIGEDU organizes the annual workshop on Innovative Use of NLP for Building Educational Applications &ndash; colloquially known as the [BEA Workshop](bea/current).
 Anyone can become a member of SIGEDU.
 If you are interested, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSep9q-QLIvCIVIcdyoJJA8y2Ql32YRCQfVWDNJx1FwNXD3L6Q/viewform).
 <h2>About</h2>

 SIGEDU was founded in 2017 and is ACL's newest SIG.
 SIGEDU has the following goals: